-- Nearly 1 billion people have insufficient Vitamin D levels for supporting optimal health
+- Nearly 1 billion people have insufficient Vitamin D levels – causing comprised health

 - RNI of 400 IU will lead to Vitamin D deficiency

-- 4,000-5,000 IU taken in the morning is considered an optimal level to supplement
+- 4,000-5,000 IU taken in the morning is considered an optimal level to supplementing darker months

 Why Is There Such Widespread Deficiency?